 "Drones can hopefully provide considerable assistance in demining by reducing tenfold the time it takes to implement non-technical surveys, a phase that consists in identifying and demarcating potentially hazardous areas requiring the intervention of demining teams,” explains Emmanuel Sauvage, Head of Armed Violence Reduction at Humanity & Inclusion.
 “This phase is sometimes longer than the mine clearance operations themselves.
 By providing accurate data for mapping areas to be cleared, the drones will also help us to deploy our mine-clearance teams in a more targeted way.”

 Clearing land and keeping people safe from weapons is at the core of our DNA.
 Innovation such as this is vital in order to meet the vast needs of mine clearance operations.
 In Chad alone, 39 square miles of land are contaminated by mines and explosive remnants of war.
-Humanity & Inclusion and its partners plan to clear 1.1 square miles over four years, relying on several mine clearance teams and a mine clearance machine.
+Over the course of a 4-year project in Chad, Humanity & Inclusion and its partners destroyed more than 1,000 miles in Chad, and tested a drone mine detection system that will revolutionize mine clearance operations worldwide.

 Equipped with a camera, the drone gives a detailed picture of what’s on the ground, along with a set of data such as GPS coordinates.
 During the initial tests, the drone took a photo of the terrain every two meters.
 When assembled, the photos provide a highly detailed map.